seanpm2001/SeansLifeArchive_Images_GitHub/GitHub/2021/Upload_Fails/June/DarkMode/06.19.2021/README.md

 ***

-# Image unavailable
+# Dark mode image unavailable

 ## June 19th 2021

-An image for this directory is unavailable, as I didn't take any GitHub error screenshots today (No errors occurred on GitHub for me today) Data will never be available here.
+A dark mode image for this directory is currently unavailable.

+When there are images for the day, contributors can edit and make a dark mode version of the light mode image.

 ***